KipCollo/Java-Revision/oop/classes/readme.md

  It's a blueprint for objects.

 It contains:
- - Fileds/ Variables
+ - Fileds/ Variables/ state
- - Methods
+ - Methods /Behaviour

 **new**: Used to create an object from a class.

+## Constructors
+Constructor is used to initialize the state of an object.There are two types of constructors: with parameters and without.The constructor without is called **default constructor**